geopandas/geodatasets/doc/source/contributing.md

   throughout the project.
 For more details see the [GeoPandas contributing guide](https://geopandas.readthedocs.io/en/latest/community/contributing.html).
-- Imports should be grouped with standard library imports first, 3rd-party libraries next, and `xyzdata` imports third.
+- Imports should be grouped with standard library imports first, 3rd-party libraries next, and `geodatasets` imports third.
 Within each grouping, imports should be alphabetized.
 Always use absolute imports when possible, and explicit relative imports for local imports when necessary in tests.
-- `xyzdata` supports Python 3.7+ only.
+- `geodatasets` supports Python 3.7+ only.
 When possible, do not introduce additional dependencies.
 If that is necessary, make sure they can be treated as optional.